-The relevant areas include nuclear applications in energy generation and in the medical, industrial, scientific, environmental and security fields.
-Our undergraduate program aims to equip students with a firm foundation in the principles of science and engineering relevant to nuclear processes and their application and to prepare students for professional growth and further education in their chosen fields.
+The relevant areas include nuclear applications in energy generation and in the medical, industrial, scientific, environmental, and security fields.
+Our undergraduate program aims to equip students with a firm foundation in the principles of science and engineering relevant to nuclear processes and their application, and to prepare students for professional growth and further education in their chosen fields.
 These objectives are consistent with the objective of the School of Engineering and MIT.
 The constituencies of our program, and major employers of our undergraduates, include industry, universities, national laboratories, and government agencies.

 The educational objectives of the Nuclear Science and Engineering program are that a few years after graduating our students will be:

-- Applying their fundamental knowledge of nuclear science and engineering to design and other technical problems in order to address society’s needs for energy, security, a robust economy, and improved quality of life.
+- Applying their fundamental knowledge of nuclear science and engineering to address society’s needs for energy, security, a robust economy, and improved quality of life.

-- Communicating effectively among their professional peers, within multi-disciplinary teams, and to the broader public community.
+- Communicating effectively among professional peers, within multi-disciplinary teams, and to the public.

-- Incorporating the complexities of environmental, safety and economic concerns into their work, while practicing and promoting the highest ethical standards during that work.
+- Incorporating the complexities of environmental, safety, and economic concerns into their work, while practicing and promoting the highest ethical standards.

 Nuclear Science and Engineering Outcomes

 The success in meeting our program objectives are measured through our program outcomes.
 We have a working assessment program in place to measure the achievement of our outcomes.
-The outcomes for NS&E are given below.
-They relate directly to ABET Criterion 3 and our program educational objectives.
+The outcomes for NSE are given below.
+They relate directly to ABET and our program educational objectives.